Infrastructure WA

 Nicole Lockwood (Chairperson)

-Nicole was appointed as Chairperson of Infrastructure WA in October 2021.
+Nicole was appointed as Chairperson in October 2021.

 Rebecca Tomkinson (Board Member)